- Clinical Considerations

 - Can JYNNEOS be given at the same time as other vaccines?

-More information can be found here: Considerations for Monkeypox Vaccination (CDC).
+More information can be found here: Considerations for Mpox Vaccination (CDC).

 - Who needs to get JYNNEOS intradermally versus subcutaneously?